ALASdoo/alasdoo_com/content/jobs/backend.md

 ### TECHNICAL SKILLS

 - C#, .NET
-- Experiance with Python is plus
+- Experience with Python is a plus
 - SQL and MSSQL(TransactSQL)
 - Experience working with version control systems such as GIT
 - Experience running a real world website with at least 50 000 visitors per day with a large database is an advantage